Growth Hacking was once a popular form of marketing utilised by start-ups who needed to exponentially grow on a small budget.

 In order to get them to take the next step, you need to find out if they’ve had a good experience on your website, how they came to your site (Social media, email etc.) and what they’re looking for.
 Here, the development of customer persona and data analytics is critical.

 Focus on creating engaging and persuasive copy to motivate them to take the next step.
-This means getting you language and tone right to really connect with your audience, as well as attractive imagery that captures their attention at first glance.
+This means getting your language and tone right to really connect with your target audience, as well as attractive imagery that captures their attention at first glance.

-Tracking the customer journey is essential to collecting data that can tell you more about your customers and help you communicate more effectively.
+Tracking the customer journey is essential to collecting data that can tell you more about your customers, communicate more effectively, and make better data driven decisions..

 Retention – give them a reason to stick around

-Retargeting advertising and email marketing campaigns are common tactics used by growth hackers to stay top of mind with frequent website visitors and those who add to cart but don’t complete purchases.
+Retargeting advertising and email marketing campaigns are common growth strategies used by growth hackers to stay top of mind with frequent website visitors and those who add to cart but don’t complete purchases.

 Revenue – encourage them to pay